KateMoko/trello-tests/README.md

 - [x] Check the error message when the number of users is less than minimum
 - [x] Check the error message when the number of users exceeds the maximum

+## List of API tests
+- [x] Successful board creation
+- [x] Check if a board cannot be created without specifying its name
+- [x] Successful deletion of the board
+- [x] Successful creation of a list in the board
+- [x] Successful creation of a card in the list
+- [x] Card update: moving the card to another list

 ## Running automated tests on a local machine
 To run tests locally on your machine, add the local.properties file to the src/test/resources/config folder and fill in the following properties: